Breaking Barriers: Civil Rights Act of 1964 Enforced Equality

 The Civil Rights Act also addressed the issue of racial segregation in public schools.
 It prohibited the segregation of students based on race, ensuring that educational institutions were open to all children, regardless of their racial background.

-This provision of the Act was a pivotal moment in the civil rights movement, as it challenged the long-standing of racial segregation in education.
+This provision of the Act was a pivotal moment in the civil rights movement, as it challenged the long-standing practice of racial segregation in education.
 It paved the way for greater integration in schools, fostering an environment where all students could learn and grow together.

 Expansion of Voting Rights